1 Sitio(s) de ejecución

 Interpreter: About 50, 100 meters?

 Witness: No, probably around 50 meters, that’s it.
-We were three.
+There were three of us.
 There were birches there, we were sitting by the birches and watching.
 That is, we couldn’t see well, but when they were shot, one could hear everything.
 And that’s where they were killed.
-I left the place; it was war time; I could get shot myself.”
+I left because it was war, and I could've been shot myself.”
 (Witness n°1040, interviewed in Dubrovno, on October 31, 2019)

 “Yes, there were cases when innocent Soviet civilians, residents of Dubrovno, were shot by the German fascist fiends.
-Altogether 600 women, children, and old people were shot in the town of Dubrovno.
-I know, I myself saw the Germans take the peaceful population to a camp that was located in the yard of the Dneprovskaya Manufaktura factory, and then, shoot them.
+Altogether, 600 women, children, and old people were shot in the town of Dubrovno.
+I know, I myself saw the Germans take the peaceful population to a camp that was located in the yard of the Dneprovskaya Manufaktura factory and shoot them.
 I can name the following among the victims:

 1) Mikhel Lapatukhin age 65, his wife, age 67, his daughter Ginda, born in 1932, Bella, born in 1926, Yasha age 7, Girsha age 30.